Flight Attendants

 Outlook

-Employment for flight attendants is expected to increase by 10 percent through 2028, according to the U.S. Department of Labor (DOL), or faster than the average for all careers.
-"Many airlines are replacing smaller regional aircraft with new, larger planes that can accommodate a greater number of passengers," according to the DOL.
-As a result, this change may increase the number of flight atten...
+Employment for flight attendants is expected to increase by 10 percent from 2023 through 2033, according to the U.S. Department of Labor (DOL), or much faster than the average for all careers.
+"Demand for air travel, particularly from leisure travelers, will continue to support employment growth for flight attendants," according to the DOL.
+"Federal regulations require a minimum number of atten...